 The bill establishes a Certified Caregiver Pilot Program in the Borderplex workforce development area, aimed at providing after-hours child care for single-parent households whose parents are engaged in short-term workforce training.
 The program will assist employees of licensed child-care facilities in obtaining a license to provide care in their homes and will offer subsidized child care for eligible single-parent families.
-The local workforce development board will select 30 families to participate in the program, which will last for a maximum of six months.
+The local workforce development board will select 30 families to participate in the program for a maximum of six months, and certified caregivers will be able to provide care outside regular working hours.

 Statutes affected: